Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Extract Honey

 A honey extractor is a machine that holds frames in a barrel-like container.
 Using an electric motor or hand crank, the frames spin around causing the liquid to be spun out of their wax cells.

 Beekeepers who have done a good job of assembling their hive frames should be able to extract with no problems.
-The wax should be securely held in the wood frame.
+The honeycomb should be securely held in the wood frame and able to withstand the pressure of extraction.

-When honey is ripe, bees cover each cells with a wax cap.
-Our first job is to get that capping off.
-The most common ways to uncap is to use:
+1. When honey is ripe, bees cover each cell with a wax cap.
+Our first job is to get those cappings off.
+This job might be easier if you use frame spacers in your beehives.
+The most common ways to uncap honey frames is to use:

 • Regular knife – often heated in a bowl of hot water and then wiped dry